ethereum/consensus-specs/specs/core/1_custody-game.md

 ## Helpers

-### `typeof`
+### `type_of`

-The `typeof` function accepts and SSZ object as a single input and returns the corresponding SSZ type.
+The `type_of` function accepts an SSZ object as a single input and returns the corresponding SSZ type.

 ### `empty`

-The `empty` function accepts and SSZ type as input and returns an object of that type with all fields initialized to default values.
+The `empty` function accepts an SSZ type as input and returns an object of that type with all fields initialized to default values.

 ### `get_crosslink_chunk_count`